Wuodan/fetch-markdown/README.md

-# fetch-markdown
+# extract2md

-`fetch_markdown` is all about “HTML in → Markdown out.”
+`extract2md` is all about “HTML in → Markdown out.”
 You can start from a live URL, a file on disk, or an already-loaded HTML string.

 It can be used from CLI or as a Python library.